Well-being Mark Wieland Well-being Mark Wieland

 Healthy literacy influences health behaviors and health outcomes.
 It is estimated that close to half of the adult United States population is functionally illiterate when it comes to health.

-Healthy literacy influences health behaviors and health outcomes.
-It is estimated that close to half of the adult United States population is functionally illiterate when it comes to health.
-Adults with low literacy levels are disproportionately racial and ethnic minorities.
-Let’s Talk was a pilot project to test the feasibility and sustainability of a community-based health literacy curriculum aimed at improving knowledge and healthy behaviors on topics identified by the community.
+Health literacy plays a critical role in shaping health behaviors and outcomes, yet nearly half of adults in the United States are estimated to have limited functional health literacy.
+Low health literacy disproportionately affects racial and ethnic minority populations, contributing to health disparities.
+Let’s Talk was a pilot project designed to test the feasibility and sustainability of a community-based health literacy curriculum focused on improving health knowledge and promoting healthy behaviors on topics identified directly by the community.

 Funding